Hannah3012/wireframing/README.md

    - **Free plan available**: Great for students, freelancers, or small teams.
    - **Easy transition to high-fidelity design**: Wireframes created in Figma can easily be upgraded to polished prototypes without switching tools.

+## Benefits of Wireframing in Software Development

+Wireframing offers major benefits in software development by providing a clear, early-stage blueprint of a product’s structure, layout, and functionality—before any code is written.
+It acts as a visual guide that  aligns teams, reduces rework, and accelerates development.

+- **Clarifies Project Vision**: Wireframes give everyone a shared understanding of the product early on.
+- **Guides the Design Process**: They act as a blueprint for designers to plan layout, content, and functionality.
+- **Improves Team Communication**: Wireframes help technical and non-technical team members collaborate clearly.
+- **Saves Time and Reduces Rework**: Catching layout or feature issues early avoids costly fixes during development.
+- **Supports Agile Development**: Wireframes are quick to update, making them perfect for fast-paced iterations.